practice area bg MOBILE practice area bg scaled

 What Is the Difference Between Wind Damage and Flood Damage in a Tropical Storm Claim?

-The distinction between wind and flood damage is among the most common points of dispute in Florida tropical storm insurance claims.
+The distinction between wind vs flood damage is among the most common points of dispute in Florida tropical storm insurance claims.
 Standard homeowners’ insurance policies often cover wind-related damage, including rain that enters through a storm-created opening in the roof, windows, doors, or exterior walls.

 Flood damage is different.
 Most standard property insurance policies exclude damage caused by rising water, storm surge, surface water, or overflow from a body of water unless the homeowner has separate flood insurance.